I’m sure you’ve had an “Ah #!%@” moment – probably after messing something up…. Well our kids have them too.

 3. Third, a good “Ah #!%@” coach helps brainstorm solutions.

-As your child’s coach, help him brainstorm options for handling the situation so that he can handle it with responsibility and integrity.
-One important tip – once you’ve discussed the options together, let your child decide the best course of action.
+As a child’s coach, help him brainstorm options for handling the situation so that he can handle it with responsibility and integrity.
+One important tip – once you’ve discussed the options together, let the child decide the best course of action.
 This helps him take ownership of the solution and helps him build confidence in his ability to make decisions.
 Your role is to provide encouragement and support.

 4. Fourth, a good “Ah #!%@” coach is trustworthy.